-In the Test | Retention page, select a limit for how long you want to keep manual test data.
+In the Test>Retention page, select a limit for how long you want to keep manual test data.

-Automated test results associated with builds
+Set retention policy for automated test results associated with builds

 By default, Azure DevOps keeps automated test results related to builds only as long as you keep those builds.
 To keep test results after you delete your builds, edit the build retention policy.
 If you use Git for version control, you can specify how long to keep automated test results based on the branch.